sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 # Sensible Node SDK

 Welcome!
-Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format. use Sensible to build document-automation features into your vertical SaaS products.
+Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format. use Sensible to build document-automation features into your SaaS products.
 Sensible is highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large-language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful document primitives.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intro_SDK_2.png)

-The open-source Sensible Node SDK offers convenient access to the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
-Use the Sensible Node SDK to:
+This open-source Sensible SDK offers convenient access to the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+Use this SDK to:

 - [Extract](#extract-document-data): Extract structured data from your custom documents.
-Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
+Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then run extractions for documents of the type with this SDK.
 - [Classify](#classify): Classify documents by the types you define, for example, bank statements or tax forms.
 Use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document in a system of record.

 ## Documentation